-Poetry Challenge – I did it, I wrote a poem every day!
-Some were a bit shaky and plain bad, and some days I was not in the mood and I wrote lazy/easy/short/silly ones, but that’s okay, I still did it, and it was all good practice for rhyming/creativity.
+I did it, I wrote a poem every day!
+Some were a bit shaky and plain bad, and some days I was not in the mood and I wrote lazy/easy/short/silly ones.
+But that’s okay, I still did it, and it was all good practice for rhyming/creativity.
 Some days, particularly near the beginning, I spent lots of time on my poems, like 2-3 hours and I wrote a few good ones.
 This month went fast and it doesn’t feel as though I’ve written a poem every day, but I have!

-I’m not going to carry on writing a poem every day, but I think there’s a good chance I’ll write more in future, and maybe come back and re-work some of the ones I’ve done this month, perhaps for a competition.
+I’m not going to carry on writing a poem every day, but I think there’s a good chance I’ll write more in future.
+Maybe I will come back and re-work some of the ones I’ve done this month, perhaps for a competition.
 I know I can do it now, and I have lots of starter material to work with.
-I have also made a ‘rhyme dictionary’ where I write down lists of words that rhyme, and I have gradually expanded this throughout the month, which will also be useful for future poems.
+I have also made a ‘rhyme dictionary’ where I write down lists of words that rhyme, and I have gradually expanded this throughout the month.
+This will also be useful for future poems.

 Animals and nature provided a lot of inspiration for me, and birds featured in a lot of my poems!
-I also found that photos are good inspiration for poems, and so are real life events that happened to me, especially if they were unusual.
+I also found that photos are good inspiration for poems.
+So are real-life events that happened to me, especially if they were unusual.
 For example, I wrote a poem about a hawk that landed on my window sill, and another poem about a kingfisher I saw.
 I also found that I could take a scene or an event and put a metaphorical meaning to it, or a moral, or a story.
 Or write as though it was from someone else’s point of view.
 There are many interesting ways to write poems!

 The hardest part is finding something to write about, and getting started.
 I just have to write a line, and then I am off!
-I used a thesaurus a lot for synonyms, which I found useful, for finding more interesting and descriptive words, and to help with rhythm and rhyming.
+I used a thesaurus a lot for synonyms.
+This was useful for finding more interesting and descriptive words and to help with rhythm and rhyming.

-I learned that non-rhyming poems work too, in fact, some of my best poems were non-rhyming.
+I learned that non-rhyming poems work too.
+In fact, some of my best poems were non-rhyming.
 I found it gives me more freedom.
-I also liked writing in sonnet form though.
-I think I am quite good at getting the rhythm right in a poem, for example, iambic pentameter (the rhythm traditionally used in sonnets), and most of my poems had a rhythm.
-I was not so keen on the ones that I wrote totally freely, with irregular line lenghts.
+However, I also liked writing in sonnet form.
+I think I am quite good at getting the rhythm right in a poem, for example, iambic pentameter (the rhythm traditionally used in sonnets).
+Most of my poems had a rhythm.
+I was not so keen on the ones that I wrote totally freely, with irregular line lengths.
 I wrote some limericks, as quick, lazy poems, but I don’t think they were my best style.

-I wrote a lot in the first person, but I tried to vary that a bit towards the end.
+Mostly I wrote in the first person, but I tried to vary that a bit towards the end.
 I wrote a couple of my poems with help from a friend – that’s allowed!
-I wrote a few ‘political’ type poems, about things such as school and test tube babies.
-The poems were not totally what I think, I just wrote from certain viewpoints for the poem, and I wasn’t that keen on them because they didn’t really get across my true views properly.
+I wrote a few ‘political’ type poems, about things such as school and test-tube babies.
+The poems were not totally what I think, I just wrote from certain viewpoints for the poem.
+I wasn’t that keen on them because they didn’t really get across my true views properly.

 Since doing these challenges, I haven’t written a single poem!
 But who knows, maybe I will in the future!
-I also haven’t become a fully fledged vegan, but I am much closer than I used to be.
+I also haven’t become a fully-fledged vegan, but I am much closer than I used to be.
 I rarely eat dairy products or eggs, especially at home, and I have recently discovered some great vegan alternatives to non-vegan products, especially vegan cheese!
-I’m a big fan of vegan cheese because it’s such a satisfying food to eat, but without the guilt and disgust I feel at eating dairy cheese.
+I’m a big fan of vegan cheese because it’s such a satisfying food to eat, but doesn’t cause the guilt and disgust I feel at eating dairy cheese.

 I usually choose vegan options from the menu when eating out, and I have discovered some great local vegan cafes and restaurants which I often visit.
 I did another vegan challenge in September 2018, which you can read about here: September 2018 Challenge and here: Evaluation – September 2018 Challenge.